How to get the most out of the Apple Watch heart rate features

 High or low heart rate alerts

-If you have an Apple Watch Series 1 ($200 at Walmart) or newer, WatchOS 5 is compatible and will work on your watch.
+If you have an Apple Watch Series 1 (£263 at Amazon.co.uk) or newer, WatchOS 5 is compatible and will work on your watch.
 The update adds a handful of new features, one of which is the ability to detect a low heart rate and bring it to your attention.

 To adjust your heart rate thresholds, high or low, open the Watch app on your iPhone and select Heart Rate from the list of settings.